Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Moses Byron joined them in time to overhear the question.
 He had a glass in which he was swirling what Kevin knew was in fact a mocktail - Byron liked to give the impression that he drank, but he never actually imbibed alcohol himself.

 "Three of them failed outright," he revealed.
-"The last group, well...Your experience and connections edged them out."
+"The last group, well...
+Your experience and connections edged them out."

 "Close-run thing, huh?"
 Julian asked.